Staging Site Overview

 - Only the current year’s /uploads and /blogs.dir are copied

 - There are some plugins that should not be used in the staging area

-Create staging site
+Creating a staging site

 If you already have a staging area created, clicking the “Copy site from LIVE to STAGING” button will override the currently existing staging area.
 Please be very careful when copying to staging as our Backup Points only cover the Live site.

-For reference the url structure for every staging area is the same and looks like this: http://account_name.staging.wpengine.com
+Note: The url structure for every staging area is the same and looks like this: http://account_name.staging.wpengine.com

 Access the staging site’s database